otago-polytechnic-bit-courses/ID608001-intermediate-app-dev-concepts/lecture-notes/web-development-stream/06-tailwind-css-shadcn-ui.md

 ### Task One

-Using **Shadcn UI** components, style the CRUD (create, read, update and delete) application created in last week's formative assessment.
+Using **Shadcn UI** components, style the CRUD (create, read, update and delete) application created in last week's exercises.

 ---